 RNA: Ribonucleic acid.
 This molecule reads and regulates genes.
 Sometimes called a messenger.

-Nature and nurture: Heredity and environment.
+Nature versus nurture: Heredity versus environment.
 Both produce characteristics of an individual living thing, but how they interact is usually often unknown.

 X and Y chromosomes: The chromosomes that determine gender.
 Everyone has one X chromosome, but males have a Y and females have a second X.